Painting on Location

 Alizarin Crimson changes color in fresco.

 PB15 cyan is so perfect in fresco, making blues and greens with ease.
-Sinopia calls it PR15.3 but I think their naming is wrong.
-Liquitex and Grumbacher call it PB15 and I think they are right.
+Sinopia calls it PB15.3, don't buy their other PB15's, I didn't like their colors.
+Liquitex and Grumbacher call cyan PB15.

 Row 1. ultramarine blue light, cobalt blue deep, alizarin crimson.